 A number of Oxford High School Academic, Art, Drama, Music, Sport and Head’s Scholarships are awarded annually.
-Scholarships will be held throughout a pupil’s career at the school subject to satisfactory progress and conduct.
+Scholarships will be held throughout a pupil’s time at the school subject to satisfactory progress and conduct.

 Prep School Year 6 pupils with a confirmed Year 7 place and external candidates who have received a Year 7 place offer will be invited to apply for Art, Drama, Music and Sport Scholarships.
 Exhibitions will also be awarded.
-Each candidate may apply for a maximum of two categories of a Scholarship.
-A candidate may hold more than one Scholarship, together with a Bursary and an Academic Scholarship.
+Each candidate may apply for a maximum of two categories of a scholarship.
+A candidate may hold more than one scholarship, together with a bursary and an Academic Scholarship.

 Academic and Head’s Scholarships

 Academic Scholarships are awarded on merit on the basis of a candidate’s performance in our entrance examinations and interview.
 Head’s Scholarships are awarded entirely at the Head’s discretion to outstanding candidates who have excelled during the admissions process.
 There are no separate Academic or Head’s Scholarship examinations or interviews.
 All candidates who have received a Year 7 place offer will be considered for the Academic and Head’s Scholarships.

 Art (and Textiles)